Code-Institute-Submissions/stream-two-project-2/README.md

 Planning for the site involved devising a list of potential questions which a user to the site might wish to answer by viewing or filtering the available.
 I considered those who may be reporting on a championship or simply viewing as a spectator, thinking about the kind of things that they may want to know in order to aid their enjoyment and understanding.

-During the development process, a number of wireframes were created using the 'Pencil' software as I considered the best way to lay out the charts and tables that I wanted to include.
+During the development process a number of wireframes were created both using the 'Pencil' software and a simple pen and paper method, as I considered the best way to lay out the charts and tables that I wanted to include.
 Having decided that I would like to incorporate a considerable number of these, I decided that the site should be divided into a number of different pages, each presenting elements of the data from a particular angle.

 The site development began with the creation of an appropriate file structure for a Flask-based project.
 This was then deployed to GitHub along with the README.md file and a skeleton HTML template.